gammazero/nexus/examples/README.md

 Connect the client using TLS by specifying the `-tls` and `-skipverify` flags.
 The `-skipverify` flag is needed for to skip verification of the certificate presented by the example server.
 If `-tls` is not specified, then do not use TLS connection.

 To choose the type of serialization for the client to use, specify `-serialize=json` or `-serialize=msgpack`.
-If no serialization is specified, then the default for the socket type is used.
-That is `json` for websocket and `msgpack` for tcp or unix raw socket.
+If no serialization is specified, then the default is `json`.

 NOTE: The certificate and key used by the example server were created using the following commands:
 ```